google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 -----
 - Fixed #490, controlbar background, buffer bar and progress bar colors were all reset to white
 - #503 Update viewport when stage is added to obtain the coordnates correctly.
 Update viewport when in and out of fullscreen.
+- #508 stage video mask was being added to the top layer and hiding all children.

 3.2.8
 -----